Plooto

 Discussions with engineers led to the discovery of a third-party tool

-Given that engineering resources were limited, I initially set out to explore some low effort, quick to implement designs that we could run and test for improving discoverability and adoption.
+Given that engineering resources were limited, I initially set out to explore some low effort, quick-win solutions that we could run and test for improving discoverability and adoption.
 This included a dynamic recommendation chip on the Pro Plan card during plan selection.

 Experiment 1.0 - dynamic recommendation chip